IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 ```

 The following API example shows how to use a single IBM Cloud Object Storage bucket.

-Make sure the image name is unique and the same value is used across all regions.
+The image name is unique and the same value is used across all regions.
 In this example the image is uploaded with the name `ibm-ubuntu-20-04-minimal-amd64-2`.
 Be sure to record the image ID that's returned for each image.

-**Tip**: Because images are regional, the same image has a different image ID in each region.
+Images are regional, the same image has a different image ID in each region.
+In this example, the various image ID corresponding to each region for image name `ubuntu-18-04-1-minimal-amd64-2` is specified in `image-map.tf` file.
+When a user inputs the region where he wants to provision the Virtual Server Instance, the corresponding image ID is fetched.
+The image IDs are for Production cloud.

 ```
 # issue this for each region endpoint as derived from the list above.
 Change the setting for api_endpoint and then issue the curl command.